Drum kit: Crashes

-The crash cymbals are usually the strongest accent markers within the kit, marking crescendos and climaxes, vocal entries, and major changes of mood/swells and effects.
+Crash cymbals are usually the strongest accent markers within the kit, marking crescendos and climaxes, vocal entries, and major changes of mood, swells, and effects.
 A crash cymbal is often accompanied by a strong kick on the bass drum pedal, both for musical effect and to support the stroke.
 It provides a fuller sound and is a commonly taught technique.

-In the very smallest kits, in jazz, and at very high volumes, ride cymbals may be played in with the technique and sound of a crash cymbal.
-Some hi-hats will also give a useful crash, particularly thinner hats or those with an unusually severe taper.
-At low volumes, producing a good crash from a cymbal not particularly suited to it is a highly skilled art.
-Alternatively, specialized crash/ride and ride/crash cymbals are specifically designed to combine both functions.
+In jazz, using the smallest kits and at very high volumes, ride cymbals may be played with the technique and sound of a crash cymbal.
+Some hi-hats will also give a useful crash, particularly thinner hats or those with a severe taper.
+Alternatively, specialized crash/ride and ride/crash cymbals are designed to combine both functions.

 Other cymbals

 Effects cymbals

-All cymbals other than rides, hi-hats and crashes/splashes are usually called effects cymbals when used in a drum kit, though this is a non-classical or colloquial designation that has become a standardized label.
+All cymbals, other than rides, hi-hats, and crashes/splashes, are usually called effects cymbals when used in a drum kit, though this is a non-classical or colloquial designation that has become standardized.
 Most extended kits include one or more splash cymbals and at least one china cymbal.
-Major cymbal makers produce cymbal extension packs consisting of one splash and one china, or more rarely a second crash, a splash and a china, to match some of their starter packs of ride, crash and hi-hats.
-However any combination of options can be found in the marketplace.
+Major cymbal makers produce cymbal extension packs consisting of one splash and one china, or more rarely a second crash, a splash, and a china, to match some of their starter packs of ride, crash, and hi-hats.
+However, any combination of options can be found in the marketplace.

 Some cymbals may be considered effects in some kits but "basic" in another set of components.
-A swish cymbal may, for example serve, as the main ride in some styles of music, but in a larger kit, which includes a conventional ride cymbal as well, it may well be considered an effects cymbal per se.
 Likewise, Ozone crashes have the same purpose as a standard crash cymbal, but are considered to be effects cymbals due to their rarity, and the holes cut into them, which provide a darker, more resonant attack.

 Accent cymbals

-Cymbals of any type used to provide an accent rather than a regular pattern or groove are known as accent cymbals.
-While any cymbal can be used to provide an accent, the term is applied more correctly to cymbals for which the main purpose is to provide an accent.
-Accent cymbals include chime cymbals, small-bell domed cymbals or those with a clear sonorous/oriental chime to them like specialized crash and splash cymbals and many china types too, particularly the smaller or thinner ones.
+Cymbals, of any type, used to provide an accent, rather than a regular pattern or groove, are known as accent cymbals.
+While any cymbal can be used to provide an accent, the term is more narrowly applied to cymbals for which the main purpose is to provide an accent.
+Accent cymbals include chime cymbals, small-bell domed cymbals, and those cymbals with a clear sonorous/oriental chime to them, such as specialized crash, splash, and china cymbals.

 Low-volume cymbals

-Low-volume cymbals are a specialty type of cymbal made to produce about 80% less volume than a typical cymbal.
+Low-volume cymbals are a specialty type of cymbal, made to produce about 80% less volume than a typical cymbal.
 The entire surface of the cymbal is perforated by holes.
 Drummers use low-volume cymbals to play in small venues or as a way to practice without disturbing others.